EEGKit/biosig-clone-240305/biosig4matlab/t340_MachineLearningOptimalDetection/README.md

 and in case you still have some HF noise in the raw detection trace, you might want to smooth it before doing the event detection.

 ### General classifier:
-Check out demo_modx.m and address these items:
+Check out demo_mody and address these items:

 1) loading of data, where is your data located, how to load it. define the grouping information, this is useful for the cross-validation later